Benton Harbor, Michigan, declares state of emergency due to contaminated water - KESQ

 So far, the state has been able to secure a total of $18.6 million, with $10 million coming from next year’s budget, $3 million from the Michigan Clean Water plan, and a $5.6 million grant from the Environmental Protection Agency.

-The news release says that $15 million of the state’s 2022 budget is currently being used to supply residents with bottled water and for “other key uses.”
+The governor’s news release says $15 million of the state’s 2022 budget is being used to supply residents with bottled water and for “other key uses.”

 Water service halted by pipe break

-The city is advising its around 9,700 residents use bottled water, which the state is already distributing free of charge due to the lead contamination.
+“The water must be reintroduced slowly to reduce the risk of additional main breaks and help ensure sediments are not stirred up in pipes, protective coating on the pipes is not disrupted, and other problems that may be caused by a fast, high-pressure water flow,” the release said.

+“Water may begin flowing to homes this afternoon or evening and residents may use it for flushing toilets and other essential activities.
+But officials ask that flushing of pipes, showering, and other high-volume usages wait until the system is fully pressurized.”

-Officials are expecting to restore service within one day, although the city will have to sample the water for bacteria before residents ingest it.
+The city said earlier it will have to sample the water for bacteria before residents ingest it.
 It’s unclear how long the water sampling will take.

-CNN has reached out to the mayor’s office and the city manager for a timeline for when service will be restored.

-“During a loss of pressure, bacteria may enter the water system and the safety cannot be assured,” the release says.
+“During a loss of pressure, bacteria may enter the water system and the safety cannot be assured,” an earlier release said.

 The-CNN-Wire